 - C205A Introduction to Solar System Plasmas

-Students whose area of research will be in Space Physics may substitute Physics 210A for AOS 200A.
 Students with a background in AOS may petition out of one or more of the required core courses.

 12 units of AOS electives courses from the 200-level course and directed studies, or AOS department approved advanced courses taken outside of the department.
 These should be chosen with the students’ advisor or the graduate advisors so as to develop a specialization.
 Prior to advancement to candidacy students are required to enroll in at least one 200-level course per year.

 Students are required to complete three examinations before advancement to candidacy for the doctoral degree: the master's comprehensive examination, which is an oral examination; a written qualifying examination; and the University Oral Qualifying Examination.